TFAGaming/RealmProtection/README.md

 A role flag is a permission that is allowed/disallowed for a specific land role.
 A nature flag is an allowed/disallowed feature or protection for a land, that is undetectable when a player performs it (examples: Wilderness pistons) or by nature (examples: Mob spawners).

+### Why must every player claim one chunk away from any land?

+To avoid any neighbor claiming right next to you and some other reasons to tell.
+Note that if a player has the permission `realmprotection.lands.__operator__`, they can claim chunks next to other claimed chunks.

 ## Contributing
 Feel free to fork the repository and submit a new pull request if you wish to contribute to this project.